π Welcome to Gittxt Docs¶

 - Extract textual content from repos with filters and format options

-- Bundle outputs into .txt
+- Bundle outputs into .txt, .json, .md, or .zip

 - Preview directory trees, token counts, and non-textual assets